Be a Film Critic

 Anyone could be a critic on his own way.
 There is no educational background or degree needed to become a film critic.
 Anyone that enjoys movies, loves sharing his opinion, is able to communicate well and express his ideas through writing and can give sound judgment and rationalizations can be a film critic.

-- 1Students.Students are very well-versed people.
+- 1Students are very well-versed people.
 They can express their own ideas and are already critics in their way.
 College and even high school students mostly go to cinemas every time there's a new film showing.
 It seems like no one wants to be left behind.
-Their daily conversation about the recent movie, play, or TV program they've seen is already a training ground.Advertisement
+Their daily conversation about the recent movie, play, or TV program they've seen is already a training ground.Students.Advertisement

-- 2Anyone with regular jobs.Even those who have a regular 9-6 day jobs can be a film critic.
+- 2Even those who have a regular 9-6 day jobs can be a film critic.
 Either as a passion or freelance job.
-Basically, watching movies is one of their leisure activities, and writing about it can give some sort of satisfaction too.Advertisement
+Basically, watching movies is one of their leisure activities, and writing about it can give some sort of satisfaction too.Anyone with regular jobs.Advertisement

 Factors in Creating a Film Criticism